simosjogren/advanced-tic-tac-toe/README.md

 Backend will be based on Python due to it's great ML modules.
 Frontend HTML/JS.
 Backend HTTP-requests are implemented by Python flask and frontend by using JS fetch.

 TODO:
-- Train different neural network for different board sizes.
+- Train different neural networks for different board sizes.
 - More aesthetic JS frontend
 - Docker & integrate into cloud.